ClosedBusiness

 Who Can Apply

-• Applicant must be an Aboriginal-owned small business or sole trader • Applicant must be impacted by the Fitzroy Valley flooding • Flooding impact must be associated with Ex-Tropical Cyclone Ellie • Relevant impacts are from 28 December 2022 onwards • Activity is in Western Australia
+• Aboriginal-owned small businesses are eligible • First Nations owned small businesses are eligible • Sole traders are eligible • Businesses must be impacted by the Fitzroy Valley flooding • Impacts must relate to flooding associated with Ex-Tropical Cyclone Ellie from 28 December 2022 onwards • The program is focused on businesses in the Fitzroy Valley in Western Australia

 What's Funded